Bill Text — Jan 2, 2013

 112th Congress, 2011–2013

 This resolution was introduced on December 19, 2012, in a previous session of Congress, but was not enacted.

 Last Updated: Dec 19, 2012

 Length: 3 pages

-The “S.Con.Res.” in “S.Con.Res.
-65” means this is a Senate concurrent resolution in the United States Congress.
+This is a Senate concurrent resolution in the United States Congress (indicated by the “S.Con.Res.” in “S.Con.Res.
+65”).
 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.